lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 10.md

 - Discuss the fundamental similarities and differences between configuring a Cisco router and a Cisco switch, focusing on initial setup steps and command structures.
 - Explain the purpose and importance of securing different access modes on a Cisco router (user EXEC, privileged EXEC, and VTY lines).
 Detail the commands used and the security benefits of each.
 - Describe the process of configuring both IPv4 and IPv6 addresses on a router interface.
 Include the commands used and explain the role of the subnet mask or prefix length for each protocol.
-- Compare and contrast the output of [[show ip interface brief]], [[show interfaces]], and [[show ip interface]].
+- Compare and contrast the output of <strong>show ip interface brief</strong>, <strong>show interfaces</strong>, and <strong>show ip interface</strong>.
 Explain what specific information each command provides and when you would use each for troubleshooting.
-- Explain the concept of a [[Default Gateway]] in the context of end devices and switches.
+- Explain the concept of a <strong>Default Gateway</strong> in the context of end devices and switches.
 Describe why a default gateway is necessary and how its configuration differs between a host and a switch.

 # FAQ
 > [!question] **What are the initial basic configuration steps for a Cisco router?**